'FOMO' - Fun On My Own and Enclothed Cognition... My Life, Living With a Chronic Condition

 The perfection of beauty and the representation of it in advertising is proving difficult to change and we all like to look at something visually pleasing on the eye.
 Beauty is in the eye of the beholder too and that needs to diversify.
 Progress is slowly happening, and it’s a tough ask of our consumer culture.
 New decision makers are definitely needed.
 I’m slowly working on it too with ThriftVIP.

-As I began to strip away a few of the symptoms, around 8 years later, I started to find myself again.
-Even though I was unable to continue doing the job I loved so much and worked so hard for, I could at least claw back my identity through clothes.
+During the early days of that 3rd setback, even though I was unable to continue doing the job I loved so much and worked so hard for, I could at least occasionally claw back my identity through clothes.
 I actually think I was one of the first major selfie takers before it all kicked off on social media, as whenever I felt ok and had better days, I would put on my favourite clothes & make-up and take pictures of myself in my mirror at home.
 I called this ‘identity therapy.’
+I made many videos of this strange time on my own for long periods, recording my attempts at the Lightning Process, thinking I’d smashed it and that was it, only to relapse again with awful viral symptoms and days in bed again.

 As I look back now, I can see that this was a way of coping with what was happening to me.
 It’s a terrifying experience not knowing what’s wrong with you.
 With no one giving you the proper support or information & advice, meant relying on the internet and a myriad of books.
 This became my life.
-That and constant form filling to get the benefits I needed to survive.
+That and constant form filling and struggling to attend hostile assessments to get the benefits I needed to survive.
 It was a very lonely place indeed.
 The internet is also not always helpful and caused a lot of anxiety too.

 It was the worst time of my life but I kept a small part of my own identity alive through clothes, which kept me sane and made me feel like I was still a part of the world on some days, even if it was just for one day.